adizsandy/smitter/README.md

 Folder structure within module consists of `Controller`, `Design` [ `layouts`, `templates` ], `Model` folders with respective functionalities.

-By default, `App_Main_Module` is default module, provided for quick setup of simple and uni-modular web applications along with some basic information for creation of other modules.
+By default, `Main_Module` is default module, provided for quick setup of simple and uni-modular web applications along with some basic information for creation of other modules.

 - `~/app/services` folder consists of custom services/libraries.